alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I reviewed Technical Communications concepts.

 **Thoughts**: I finally received all my finals grades, they are really good.

+### Day 64: August 24, Sunday

+**Today's Progress**: Today I reviewed some concepts I didn't quite understand to reinforce my knowledge.

+**Thoughts**: It was a good day, I also had work today, so I don't have the entire day to focus on programming anymore.